-Over past years there have been many policies and strategies aimed at tackling obesity, such as the White Paper Choosing Health: Making Healthier Choices Easier, which aimed to prevent any further rises in obesity among children under 11.4 In November 2010 the government announced an ongoing strategy to improve public health in its white paper Healthy Lives, Healthy People: Our Strategy for Public Health in England.5 The paper set out key areas to focus on in its aim to improve the lives of people in the UK.
-Included in these were the continued support for school-aged children through the Healthy Child Programme, and assistance with local services to tackle overweight and obesity through the National Child Measurement Programme.
+In response to childhood obesity prevalence the National Institute for Health and Care Excellence (NICE) are producing a quality standard covering public health strategies to prevent overweight and obesity as well as interventions for lifestyle management in children and young people aged under 18 years.
+Several other policies and strategies aimed at tackling obesity have also been introduced over the past few years.
+These include the White Paper Choosing Health: Making Healthier Choices Easier, which aimed to prevent any further rises in obesity among children under 11.
+In November 2010 the government announced an ongoing strategy to improve public health in its White Paper Healthy Lives, Healthy People: Our Strategy for Public Health in England.
+The paper set out key areas to focus on in its aim to improve the lives of people in England.
+Included in these was the continued support for school-aged children through the Healthy Child Programme, and assistance with local services to tackle overweight and obesity through the National Child Measurement Programme.
 Following this 2010 white paper, The Public Health Responsibility Deal was announced in 2011, with a view to encouraging local businesses and the voluntary sector to support people to live healthier lives by informing their lifestyle choices in areas such as healthy eating and physical activity.
-Preventative measures were also outlined in the 2009 Change4Life campaign which focussed on encouraging families to eat healthily and improve levels of physical activity.
+Preventative measures were also outlined in the 2009 Change4Life campaign9 which focussed on encouraging families to eat healthily and improve levels of physical activity.

 In October 2011, these commitments were reinforced by a further pledge to tackle overweight and obesity in the context of the new structure of the NHS and Public Health England.
-Healthy Lives, Healthy People: a call to action on obesity in England10 set out rigorous plans to engage people in healthier lifestyles across all life stages, starting from pre-conception through to old age.
+Healthy Lives, Healthy People: a call to action on obesity in England set out rigorous plans to engage people in healthier lifestyles across all life stages.
 The degree to which obesity and overweight have become a problem was acknowledged in the paper and recommendations were centred around local and national level partnerships, with a view to reducing excess weight by 2020.